Open-Collective-Foundation/docs/how-it-works/policies/cash-assistance-policy.md

 ### When can cash assistance be used?

-Cash assistance should only be used after authorization has been provided by OCF to the Initiative (as outlined in detail below) AND only when there is genuinely no way for the Recipient to submit an expense directly through the Platform.
+Cash assistance should only be used after authorization has been provided by OCF to the Collective (as outlined in detail below) AND only when there is genuinely no way for the Recipient to submit an expense directly through the Platform.
 If this isn’t the case, OCF may deny requests to reimburse cash assistance payments.&#x20;

 **Wherever possible, the Recipient must submit an expense directly on the Platform**, for payment via bank transfer or PayPal.
-Since the Platform is specifically designed to collect the required information, this minimizes the administrative burden for both the Initiative and OCF.&#x20;
+Since the Platform is specifically designed to collect the required information, this minimizes the administrative burden for both the Collective and OCF.&#x20;

 Please note that the [invite expense feature](https://docs.opencollective.com/help/expenses-and-getting-paid/submitting-expenses#inviting-a-third-party-to-submit-an-expense) can enable someone more familiar with the Platform to fill out most of the required information for an expense.
 Then, the Recipient will get an email and will simply need to confirm.
 This can result in more people being able to directly submit their own expenses, and should be used where possible.

 All transactions over $600 via payment apps [may be taxable](https://www.wptv.com/money/new-irs-rule-for-cash-app-transactions-set-to-go-into-effect-next-year) for the Recipient.
-Initiatives should exercise judgement when transferring money via these services and use our built-in payment tools when possible.
+Collectives should exercise judgement when transferring money via these services and use our built-in payment tools when possible.

 {% hint style="danger" %}
-Initiatives **may not** disburse cash to Recipients with whom the Volunteer or the Initiative organizers have a relationship or conflict of interest, e.g. family members, business partners, employees, or major donors to the Initiative.
+Collectives **may not** disburse cash to Recipients with whom the Volunteer or the Collective organizers have a relationship or conflict of interest, e.g. family members, business partners, employees, or major donors to the Collective.
 {% endhint %}

 ## Process for authorization of cash assistance programs

-1. The Initiative submits information to OCF describing the cash assistance program it wishes to run [(see below)](cash-assistance-policy.md#cash-assistance-program-proposal).
+1. The Collective submits information to OCF describing the cash assistance program it wishes to run [(see below)](cash-assistance-policy.md#cash-assistance-program-proposal).
 2. OCF reviews the proposed cash assistance program.
-3. If the program proposal is approved, the Initiative organizer signs the OCF terms of fiscal sponsorship.\*
+3. If the program proposal is approved, the Collective organizer signs the OCF terms of fiscal sponsorship.\*
 4. Volunteers distribute cash payments to Recipients as described in the program proposal, and collect certain information about the transactions (see below).
-5. Volunteers submit a reimbursement expense to the Initiative budget on the Platform, including the required information (see below).
+5. Volunteers submit a reimbursement expense to the Collective budget on the Platform, including the required information (see below).
 6. OCF reviews the reimbursement expense to ensure it contains all of the required information and fits the context of the overall cash assistance program, and then proceeds to reimburse the Volunteer.

-\* This refers to the standard [terms of fiscal sponsorship](../../getting-started/terms.md) that all Initiatives agree to when they join OCF.
+\* This refers to the standard [terms of fiscal sponsorship](../../getting-started/terms.md) that all Collectives agree to when they join OCF.
 For cash assistance programs, OCF requires a fully signed version instead of just checking a box during signup.

 ### Cash assistance program proposal

-To receive approval for a cash assistance program, Initiatives must provide the following information to OCF:
+To receive approval for a cash assistance program, Collectives must provide the following information to OCF:

 1. A name for the cash assistance program.
-2. The intended impact—how this helps achieve the charitable mission of the Initiative.
+2. The intended impact—how this helps achieve the charitable mission of the Collective.
 3. The intended Recipients (as a group, i.e. which communities, characteristics, or situations).&#x20;
 4. The criteria or method of selecting Recipients and determining amounts to disburse.
 5. Why cash assistance is necessary (i.e. why Recipients are not able to submit expenses to get paid directly on the platform).
 6. The anticipated amounts to be disbursed, per Recipient or payment, and overall for the program in total.
 7. The timeline for the cash assistance program (start and end dates, or indefinite).

-:pushpin:If an Initiative wishes to run multiple cash assistance programs with different answers to the above, the Initiative is required to submit multiple program proposals, each of which will be reviewed and approved separately, as applicable.
+:pushpin:If a Collective wishes to run multiple cash assistance programs with different answers to the above, the Collective is required to submit multiple program proposals, each of which will be reviewed and approved separately, as applicable.

 ## How to submit a program proposal

-Where possible, OCF prefers Initiatives to post the above information as an Update on the Initiative's page of the Platform in a style appropriate for the community of supporters of that Initiative, for transparency and for ease of referencing program narratives when processing expense reimbursements.&#x20;
+Where possible, OCF prefers Collectives to post the above information as an Update on the Collective's page of the Platform in a style appropriate for the community of supporters of that Collective, for transparency and for ease of referencing program narratives when processing expense reimbursements.&#x20;

-If an Initiative does not wish to make a public post for its proposal, it may [submit the information](mailto:contact@opencollective.foundation) to OCF privately.
+If a Collective does not wish to make a public post for its proposal, it may [submit the information](mailto:contact@opencollective.foundation) to OCF privately.

 In either case, to submit a proposal, fill out [this form](https://forms.gle/96wT6nzQS2qL8Nwb6), which asks for the link to an Update or for the program details to be filled out.

 ### How to submit a reimbursement expense

-To get reimbursed for cash assistance payments, Volunteers go to the Initiative’s page on the Platform and select “submit expense”, then select the reimbursement option and proceed to fill out the information required on the “submit expense” form and detailed below.
+To get reimbursed for cash assistance payments, Volunteers go to the Collective’s page on the Platform and select “submit expense”, then select the reimbursement option and proceed to fill out the information required on the “submit expense” form and detailed below.

 #### Required info for reimbursement expenses